rebp/jQuery_Bootstrap/README.md

-# jQuery Mobile
+# jQuery & Bootstrap
-> A jQuery Mobile template to start a new project.
+> A jQuery & Bootsrap template to start a new project.